warp-ds/tech-docs/docs/getting-started/designers/index.md

-# Getting started guide for designers
+# Getting started for designers

 Hello 👋 welcome to Warp!
 If you are just getting started with designing for Nordic Marketplaces you are in the right place.
 Warp is the design system for all different marketplaces.